Minuscule 171: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the smaller Ammonian Sections (Mark 236 - 16:12), with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the smaller Ammonian Sections (236 in Mark 234, the last in 16:12), with references to the Eusebian Canons written below the Ammonian section numbers (both early divisions of the Gospels into sections.).

-It contains prolegomena, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin, αναγνωσεις (lessons), and subscriptions at the end of each Gospel.
+It contains prolegomena, tables of contents before each Gospel (also known as κεφαλαια), lectionary markings in the margin, lessons (known as αναγνωσεις / anagnoseis), and subscriptions at the end of each Gospel.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it represents cluster Π171 in Luke 1, Luke 10, and Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents cluster Π171 in Luke 1, Luke 10, and Luke 20.

 History

-The manuscript was once in the property of Achilles Statius, as also was minuscule 169.
-It was examined by Bianchini, Birch (about 1782), and Scholz.
-C. R. Gregory saw it in 1886.
+The earliest history of the manuscript is unknown.
+It was once in the property of Achilles Statius, as also was minuscule 169.
+It was examined by biblical scholar Giuseppe Bianchini, and textual critic Andrew Birch (about 1782), and biblical scholar Johann M. A. Scholz.
+Biblical scholar Caspar René Gregory saw it in 1886.

-It is currently housed at the Biblioteca Vallicelliana (C. 73.2), at Rome.
+It is currently dated by the INTF to the 14th century.
+It is presently housed at the Biblioteca Vallicelliana (shelf number C. 73.2), in Rome.